sec-bit/ckb-zkp/README.md

 ### Binary size optimization

-The deployer should pay for storaging his contract on-chain.
+The deployer should pay for storing his contract on-chain.
 The larger the binary is, the more ckb tokens will be spent for deployment.
 So several compiling options are analyzed to reduce the contract binary size.

 - To build in release mode, this is enabled by default.
 - LTO